delhoume/osd_screen_wall/readme.md

 (khufu also serves the html)
-you can choose the way you distribute clients and access tiles, my prototype uses a single machine (only one lcoal khufu and all clients are on the same machine) khufu is not mandatory , if you have a working tile source you can use it, and a standard http server can serve html pages.
+you can choose the way you distribute clients and access tiles, my prototype uses a single machine (only one lcoal khufu and all clients are on the same machine) khufu is not mandator, if you have a working tile source ycan use it, and a standard http server can serve html pages.

-For performance reasons, on the wider wall there will be one khufu instance per client with data sources duplicated.
+For performnce reasons, on the wider wall there will be one khufu instances per client with data sources duplicated.
 The controller will be indepedent and have its own copy of tif files

 When change happens on the controller (newimage selected, pan, zoom), a trivial WebSocket server broadcasts all necessary info to all clients, and each updates according to its location  on the wall.

 It is very simple but very effective system.